jcolag/uManage/README.md

  - `uManage` is purely a command-line program.

- - `uManageUi` uses the same code and operation described, but adds an application notification ("system tray") menu to configure options and exit the program.
+ - `uManageUi` uses the same code and operation described, but adds an application notification ("system tray icon") menu to configure options and exit the program.

 Usage
 =====